MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 `<storage_account>` must be set to the name of your storage account.
 If you used the scripts above, this should match to whatever value you set to the storage_account environment variable in those scripts.

-`<blob_container>` must be set to the name of your blbo containeraccount.
+`<blob_container>` must be set to the name of your blob container.
 If you used the scripts above, this should match to whatever value you set to the blob_container environment variable in those scripts.

 ```sql
 SELECT * FROM azure_storage.blob_list('<storage_account>','<blob_container>');